 When To Get Help for Opioid Addiction

-and guidance from a professional opioid addiction rehab in Ohio.
+Guidance from a professional opioid addiction rehab in Ohio.
 Understanding when to get help for opioid addiction requires understanding the signs and symptoms of opioid addiction, also called an opioid use disorder.
 When someone has an opioid use disorder, they cannot stop or reduce using opioids despite knowing their use leads to negative and harmful consequences.
-If a friend or loved one is struggling with an opioid use disorder, they may show various physical, psychological, and behavioral signs and symptoms.
+If a friend, or loved one, is struggling with an opioid use disorder, they may show various physical, psychological, and behavioral signs and symptoms.
 A few common examples include:

 Regular opioid use will lead to tolerance and dependence.
-When someone is dependent on a substance and stop using, painful and unpleasant symptoms can develop.
+Painful and unpleasant symptoms can develop when someone is dependent on a substance and stops using.
 In the case of opioid addiction, these symptoms, also called withdrawal symptoms, can sometimes be dangerous and even fatal.